error Service enhancements will be available from June 8 to July 19 for the tournaments. For more information visit here.

 Accessible by two Green Line stations:

 • Fair Park Station – At the Main Gate of Fair Park.
-Drive riders to this station.
+Direct riders to use this station.

 • MLK, Jr. Station – Two blocks from Gate 6.
-Don’t recommend this option.
+We are primarily promoting Fair Park Station since that is the best customer experience.

 International Broadcast Center – Kay Bailey Hutchison Convention Center Dallas